 Community Savings Credit Union (the "Credit Union") is incorporated under the British Columbia Credit Union Incorporation Act and is a member of Central 1 Credit Union ("Central 1"), which is the central credit union and trade services organization for British Columbia and Ontario Credit Unions.
 The operations of the Credit Union are subject to the Financial Institutions Act of British Columbia.
 The Credit Union serves members in Greater Vancouver, Victoria, and the surrounding areas.
-The Credit Union's head office is located at 13450 - 102nd Avenue, Suite #1600, Surrey, British Columbia.
-Effective October 1, 2022, the Credit Union acquired CCEC Credit Union (CCEC) (note 26).
+The Credit Union's administration office is located at 900 - 7380 King George Highway, Surrey, British Columbia.
+Effective October 1, 2022, the Credit Union acquired CCEC Credit Union ("CCEC") (note 26).